rehierl/html-outliner-spec/issue-associations.md

 [step 4.9.2.3](./outliner-steps.md/#4-9-2-3).

 This does not say anything about what value the `parentOutline` property will have for subsections that are not added to an `innerSections` list.

 I prefer to leave `parentOutline` initialized to a `null` reference as this allows to easily determine if a section object represents a top-level section within an outline.
-(Top-level sections may have a non-null `parentSection` property).
+Top-level sections may still have a non-null `parentSection` property if `parentOutline.outlineOwner` is an inner sectioning content element.

 <!-- ####################################################################### -->
 <h2 id="section-parent-section">section.parentSection -